 This post may contain affiliate links.
 Please read my disclosure policy.

-Chipotle Chicken Black Beans & Rice
+Chipotle Chicken with Black Beans and Rice

 Ingredients